reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 It executes asynchronous HTTP requests with interceptors applied.
 It starts a new closeable HTTP async client with interceptors enabled using the `startHttpAsyncInterceptingClient()` method.
 Then, it defines parameters like the base number and request execution count.
 It invokes the `executeRequestsWithInterceptors()` method to send multiple requests asynchronously.
 After receiving the responses, it verifies the size and content of the response map, ensuring that all responses are valid.
 Finally, it checks if the responses contain the expected response for requests where the request ID is a multiple of the base number.

 ## Conclusion
-In this article we got familiar with the async APIs of Apache HttpClient, we explored a multitude of essential functionalities vital for interacting with web servers.
+In this article we got familiar with the async APIs of Apache HttpClient, and we explored a multitude of essential functionalities vital for interacting with web servers.
 We learned its key functionalities including basic request processing, content streaming, pipelining, and multiplexing.
 We learned how to use interceptors to customize request and response processing, enhancing flexibility and control.
 Overall, the Apache HTTP Async Client is suitable for situations requiring efficient, non-blocking HTTP communication, offering a wide range of features to meet diverse requirements in modern web development.